Let’s build your calendar

 • Fixed weekdays make planning easier — each parent always has the same two days

-• Children see both parents during every week
+• Children see both parents during every week, no full-week separations

 • Simpler to remember than the 2-2-3 since weekdays are consistent